-- 3.24 The Issues and Options document identifies the following issues under this theme: - Securing new infrastructure to accompany growth. - Reducing the need to travel and delivering sustainable transport opportunities. - 3.25 Ensuring sufficient infrastructure is provided to support growth could contribute positively towards SA objective 2: access to services.
+- 3.23 The Issues and Options document identifies the following issues under this theme: - Reducing the need to travel and delivering sustainable transport opportunities. - Securing new infrastructure to accompany new homes and jobs. - 3.24 Ensuring sufficient infrastructure is provided to support growth could contribute positively towards SA objective 2: access to services.
 Providing sufficient transport infrastructure, community facilities and allowing people to connect via superfast broadband and mobile phone coverage could help to promote social inclusion and improve equalities, particularly for the less mobile, such as elderly and disabled people.
-This could have a positive effect on SA objective 3: social inclusion. - 3.26 Promoting sustainable transport networks, including walking and cycling, could encourage people in the area to be more active and would also help to reduce emissions of greenhouse gases and air pollutants from transport, having positive effects on SA objective 4: health, 12: climate change mitigation and 13: air quality.
-In addition, improved communications infrastructure could enable more efficient and flexible working, including working from home, which could contribute to a reduction in traffic, as well as encouraging new businesses into the area, resulting in positive effects with regards to SA objectives 14: economy and 15: employment. - 3.27 When planning for utilities infrastructure, the Local Plan should consider how to minimise increased demand for water and work with utilities companies to ensure water resources are sustainably managed (SA objective 10: water).
+This could have a positive effect on SA objective 3: social inclusion. - 3.25 Promoting sustainable transport networks, including walking and cycling, could encourage people in the area to be more active and would also help to reduce emissions of greenhouse gases and air pollutants from transport, having positive effects on SA objective 4: health, 12: climate change mitigation and 13: air quality.
+In addition, improved communications infrastructure could enable more efficient and flexible working, including working from home, which could contribute to a reduction in traffic, as well as encouraging new businesses into the area, resulting in positive effects with regards to SA objectives 14: economy and 15: employment. - 3.26 When planning for utilities infrastructure, the Local Plan should consider how to minimise increased demand for water and work with utilities companies to ensure water resources are sustainably managed (SA objective 10: water).